Polynomial Neural Sheaf Diffusion: A Spectral Filtering Approach on Cellular Sheaves: Introduction

 \section{Introduction}

-Graph Neural Networks (GNNs) \citet{goller1996learning, gori2005new, scarselli2008graph, bruna2013spectral, defferrard2016convolutional, velickovic2017graph, gilmer2017neural} have become a standard tool for learning on relational data, yet they often underperform on \emph{heterophilic} graphs \cite{zhu2020beyond} and suffer from \emph{oversmoothing} \cite{nt2019revisiting, rusch2023survey} when stacked deeply.
-The former stems from the homophily bias of isotropic message passing (neighbors are presumed similar), while the latter arises from repeated low-pass aggregation that gradually washes out class-separating signals.

-A possible solution provided by \cite{graph_rewiring_for_heterophily} is to modify the graph by rewiring the graph with homophilic edges and pruning heterophilic ones.
-A more principled way to avoid that, modeling heterophily in the graph’s underlying topology, is via (cellular) \emph{sheaves} \cite{hansen2020sheaf, bodnar2022neural}: each node/edge carries a local feature space (a stalk) and edges carry linear restriction/transport maps that specify how to align and compare features across incidences.
+Graph Neural Networks (GNNs) \citep{goller1996learning, gori2005new, scarselli2008graph, bruna2013spectral, defferrard2016convolutional, velickovic2017graph, gilmer2017neural} have become a standard tool for learning on relational data.
+However, they often underperform on \emph{heterophilic} graphs, where connected nodes may have different labels or incompatible features \citep{zhu2020beyond}, and suffer from \emph{oversmoothing}, where node representations become increasingly indistinguishable as depth grows \citep{nt2019revisiting, rusch2023survey}.
+A possible solution provided by \cite{graph_rewiring_for_heterophily} is to modify the graph by rewiring it with homophilic edges and pruning heterophilic ones.
+A more principled way to avoid that, modelling heterophily in the graph’s underlying topology, is via (cellular) \emph{sheaves} \cite{hansen2020sheaf, bodnar2022neural}: each node/edge carries a local feature space (a stalk) and edges carry linear restriction maps that specify how to align and compare features across incidences.
 The resulting sheaf Laplacian implements \emph{transport-aware} diffusion that can better accommodate heterophily than conventional, isotropic graph filters.
-However, existing neural sheaf–diffusion layers are (i) effectively one-step propagators, (ii) rely on dense, per-edge restriction maps, (iii) require heavy normalizations or even decompositions during training, and (iv) their performance is highly dependent on the stalk's high-dimensionality.
-These factors inflate parameters and runtime, couple cost and stability to the stalk dimension, and can yield brittle optimization.
+However, existing neural sheaf diffusion layers still inherit a first-order spatial propagation mechanism.
+They are therefore (i) effectively one-step propagators, so reaching distant nodes requires stacking many layers; (ii) often reliant on dense, per-edge restriction maps to increase expressivity; and (iii) highly sensitive to the choice of stalk dimension, with stronger performance requiring larger local feature spaces.
+Together, these limitations tie expressivity to architectural scale: gains in accuracy often come only through deeper stacks, denser transports, or larger stalks, which increase parameter count and runtime and can make optimisation increasingly fragile as depth and stalk dimensionality grow.